Displaying present location in the site.

 - Set out diverse human resources as one of NEC’s priority management themes from an ESG perspective—materiality—and develop employees who lead teams that are able to understand and accept different values and cultures and thrash out various ideas to create social value and drive innovation

 - Understand unconscious bias correctly and provide equal employment and career opportunities through management, regardless of age, nationality, gender, sexual orientation, and gender identity, as well as physical or mental disability

 NEC’s ultimate goal is to “transform its organizational structure and culture into one that transforms individual differences into strengths, responds with agility to change, and continues to compete strongly and win.”

-The team is now working on various measures, such as providing support and promoting understanding for women’s career advancement and active participation, employment of people with disabilities, and sexual minorities (LGBTQ*1), while building cooperation with related departments.
-The team is also engaged in measures related to smooth onboarding*2 of non-Japanese employees and mid-career hires.
+The Inclusion & Diversity Group, led by a corporate executive, works with related departments within NEC to promote a variety of measures, which include providing support for and promoting the understanding of women’s career advancement and active participation, and the employment of people with disabilities and sexual minorities (LGBTQ).
+This group is also engaged in measures related to smooth onboarding of non-Japanese employees working in Japan and midcareer hires.
 In this way, we are fostering our in-house culture by proposing and implementing measures to enable these kinds of diverse internal human resources to make full use of their individuality and uniqueness to work and participate at their full potential.

 Promotion of Global Recruitment of Human Resources